saicharan-4/python_basics_repo/README.md

 # python_basics_repo

-This is the repo for learning purposes
+This is the repo for learning purpose.will be removed soon.